ZackPBI/Sql_PowerBI_SalesAnalysis/README.md

   [FullDateAlternateKey] AS Date,
   [EnglishDayNameOfWeek] AS Day,
   [EnglishMonthName] AS Month,
-  Left([EnglishMonthName], 3) AS MonthShort,   -- Useful for front end date navigation and front end graphs.
+  Left([EnglishMonthName], 3) AS MonthShort,-- Useful for front end date navigation and front end graphs.
   [MonthNumberOfYear] AS MonthNo,
   [CalendarQuarter] AS Quarter,
   [CalendarYear] AS Year ,